svin24/svin24.github.io/content/blog/Cryptocurrency-is-a-disaster.md

   🛑 <strong>Hey!</strong> If you write a comment about this article online, disclose your stake in cryptocurrency.
 I will explain why later in this post.
   For my part, I held &lt;$10,000 USD worth of Bitcoin prior to 2016, plus small amounts of altcoins.
+I made a modest profit on my holdings.
 Today my stake in all cryptocurrency is $0.
 </div>

 Starting on May 1st, users of sourcehut's CI service will be required to be on a